III. Faculty Employment Policies

 III.I.2.e.(2) Any appeal of an annual salary adjustment must be based on an alleged violation of existing policy and must be made in writing to the appropriate college committee by December 15.

 III.I.2.e.(3) The college committee designated by the college to hear such matters shall provide a written recommendation on the appeal to the dean by January 31.

 III.I.2.e.(4) The dean shall reach a determination on the appeal by February 15.

 III.I.2.e.(5) An appeal of the dean's decision to the provost must be made by March 1.
 The provost shall render a final decision by March 15.
 The provost's decision is final, and may not be appealed.

 III.I.2.e.(6) At each stage of the appeal process, a clear, written notice and explanation of the decision shall be provided to the faculty member and the AUH.

 III.I.3.
 Overload Pay

 A faculty member may receive extra pay for overload employment.
 The amount of extra salary will be decided in advance by negotiation between the faculty member and the AUH.
-Overload employment of this nature must be approved by the AUH, dean, appropriate vice provost and provost.
+Overload employment of this nature must be approved by the AUH, dean and provost.
 Overload employment which includes compensation from sponsored programs is limited by federal guidelines.
 See Manual of Policies and Procedures, Policy 1306, Extra Employment for Faculty Members Within the University.